-Explore the Mt.
+xplore the Mt.
 Baker-Snoqualmie National Forest and discover nature on a personal level.
 We have a little of everything to accommodate the most experienced outdoor enthusiast to the beginning hiker.
 The forest offers year-round recreational possibilities as well as educational opportunities.
 Tour the forest, visit one our lakes or rivers, go fishing, river rafting, bird watching, or for a change of pace try snowshoeing or skiing.
 Whatever your interests may be, the forest will amaze you.
+Your four legged companion is welcome to join you on your adventure.
 Before you go, check weather, road and trail conditions by visiting or by calling the closest ranger station or visitor center.

 Campers can go anywhere in the National Forest outside of a designated campground not posted as closed.
 Chose a campsite on bare or compacted soil when possible, or areas that have already been established.
 Avoid alpine meadows.
 For the best information on dispersed camping opportunities, please contact the ranger district offices.

 Do not blaze new roads to campsites or cut, harm vegetation or construct a trail.